FFIE's Debt-to-Equity Ratio at 0.26: What It Means for Faraday Future Intelligent Electric Inc.'s Future

 52-week price history of FFIE Stock

-Analyzing the 52-week price history of a stock, including its high and low prices, can provide valuable insight into its current status and potential future performance.
-Faraday Future Intelligent Electric Inc.’s current trading price is -96.59% away from its 52-week high, while its distance from the 52-week low is 9.31%.
-The stock’s price range for this period has remained between $0.25 and $7.85.
-The Consumer Cyclical sector company’s shares managed to surpass a trading volume of around 65.78 million for the day, which was noticeably higher compared to the shares’ average daily volume of 61.86 million over the last three months.
+Studying a stock’s 52-week price history, which includes both low and high prices, can help gauge its current status and potential future performance.
+Faraday Future Intelligent Electric Inc.’s current trading price is -97.23% away from its 52-week high, while its distance from the 52-week low is -2.77%.
+The stock’s price range during the 52-week period has remained between $0.22 and $7.85.
+In the Consumer Cyclical sector, the company’s shares saw a trading volume of around 58.29 million for the day, which was evidently lower than the average daily volume of 62.0 million over the past three months.

-The debt-to-equity (D/E) ratio is a valuable metric that offers insight into a company’s financial health and standing in the market.
-This ratio is calculated by dividing a company’s current total liabilities by its shareholders’ equity.
-The D/E ratio illustrates the extent of debt a company is utilizing to support its assets in relation to the value of its shareholders’ equity.
+The debt-to-equity (D/E) ratio is a crucial measure that sheds light on a company’s financial health and market standing.
+It is determined by dividing a company’s overall liabilities by its shareholders’ equity, showing the extent of a company’s debt usage in financing its assets compared to the shareholders’ equity.
 At the time of writing, the total D/E ratio for FFIE stands at 0.26.
 Similarly, the long-term debt-to-equity ratio is also 0.18.

 FFIE Stock Stochastic Average

-As of today, the raw stochastic average of Faraday Future Intelligent Electric Inc. over the past 50 days is 0.64%.
-This is a decrease compared to the raw stochastic average of the last 20 days, which was recorded at 2.37%.
-Additionally, the Stochastic %K and %D values for the company were 7.93% and 6.56%, respectively, over the past 20 days.
+As of today, Faraday Future Intelligent Electric Inc.’s raw stochastic average for the last 50 days stands at 3.30%.
+This is a decline compared to the raw stochastic average of the previous 20 days, which was noted at 8.73%.
+Furthermore, the company’s Stochastic %K and %D values for the past 20 days were 4.44% and 2.62%, respectively.

 FFIE Stock Price Performance Analysis

-Investors’ outlook regarding the stock price performance over the year has been a mixed bag, with a range of optimism to pessimism depending on their perspective.
-This year’s metric has recorded a Price decrease of -7.75%.
-However, over the past six months, we’ve seen a stronger performance of -51.41%.
-The price of FFIE leaped by -36.99% over the last 30 days.
-And in the last five days, it has fallen by -6.13%.
+Investors’ outlook regarding the stock price performance over the year has been split, with some feeling optimistic and others feeling pessimistic, as it’s been a mixed bag.
+Until today this year the stock’s price performance recorded a decrease of -24.97%.
+However, over the last six months, the performance has been stronger by -57.62%.
+The price of FFIE decreased -54.48% over the last 30 days.
+And in the last five days, it has fallen by -18.67%.